ChengchengWu5/PortfolioProject_Excel_DataCleaning_Dashboard/README.md

 - adding columns based on calculations using functions such as the nested IF function
 - handling missing data

-For visualization, it creates a Pivot Table to analyze the cleaned dataset and then creates an interactive dashboard with visuals and slices.
+For visualization, it creates a Pivot Table to analyze the cleaned dataset and then creates the interactive dashboard with visuals and slices.

 ### Data source:
 - Kaggle